Hopewell Community Park

 Click here to view a map of the park.

 Pavilion Rental Kick-off Day is always held on President’s Day, beginning at 8am at the Hopewell Township Municipal Building.
-Hopewell residents have priority for the first week and then rentals are open to everyone.
+Hopewell residents have priority for the first week, then rentals are open to everyone.
 You must provide proof of residency at the time of rental.

 Hopewell Community Park has five pavilions available.
 Pavilion locations and occupancy limits are listed below: